-When we consider the congruence relation $\stackrel{\circ}{=}$ from Figure 1.2 as a term rewrite system (interpreting equations from left to right), we observe two key properties: weak confluence and strong normalization.
-These properties together ensure that the system converges to unique normal forms.
+When we consider the congruence relation $\stackrel{\circ}{=}$ from Figure 1.2 as a term rewrite system (interpreting equations from left to right), we observe two key properties: local confluence and strong normalization.
+These properties together ensure that the system is confluent and has unique normal forms.
 These normal forms can be described by a focused subsystem of the sequent calculus, which differs from but shares key similarities with the system introduced by Andreoli [5] for classical linear logic.